-Home insurance is an insurance that covers your home & your belongings, it is split into two parts: buildings insurance and contents insurance.
+Before discussing what to look out for when purchasing a home insurance policy lets first define what we mean by home insurance.
+Generally home insurance is an insurance that covers your home & your belongings, it is split into two parts: buildings insurance and contents insurance.

-Accidental damage on the contents is anything from knocking over your TV to spilling wine on the carpet.
-The cover can be added to your policy separately as an optional extra, but it will not cover damage by pets.
+Accidental damage on the buildings is a perfect example of DIY disasters this could be anything from hammering a nail into a pipe or falling through the loft.
+Accidental damage on the contents could provide cover from knocking over your TV to spilling wine on the carpet (again check the policy wording!).
+The cover can be added to your policy separately as an optional extra, but it will generally not cover damage by pets.